halimahexe/halimahexe/README.md

 After I got on to the bootcamp, I practised my skills by creating:

 - 🎨 [Colour palette generator](https://halimahexe.github.io/ColourPalette) - automatically generates various colour palettes (created using HTML, CSS and JS).
+This is still a WIP.